raparthisaikiran/csci610-project1/README.md

 Open terminala and execute following command in the parent directory:
 * chmod +X run_program.sh
 * ./run_program
+* It promts for user input and enter the time in seconds or 'w' to run weekly

 Dependencies
 If you need to add a dependency to your Rust project, update the Cargo.toml file with the dependency name and version number.
 Then, run cargo build to download and install the dependency.